-In today’s episode, Ryan and Bryan talk about when to actually take the MCAT, which is such a big question with huge implications for your application.
-However, a lot of students don’t think about this, well, until now.
+In today’s episode, we talk about when to take the MCAT, which is such a big question.
+It has huge implications for your application, but a lot of students don’t think enough about this.

 When should you take the MCAT?

 The simple answer: Take the MCAT in April or May of the calendar year before you want to start medical school.
 So if you’re planning to become a first-year medical student in August 2025, then take the MCAT in April or May of 2024.

 Factors Affecting When to Take the MCAT

 - Plan your MCAT in coordination with other parts of your application, such as when you can take the prerequisite classes.
 Start by saying when you’re going to have the necessary stuff done.

 - Don’t rush it!
 Don’t take it before you’re ready.

 - Don’t schedule the exam until your prerequisite coursework is going to be done.